budhiraja/Machine-Learning-For-Search-Advertising/README.md

-# Machine Learning for Long Tail Advertising in Sponsored Search
+# Machine Learning for Sponsored Search
-* This repository is meant to provide some of the key papers related to machine learning for sponsored search and long tail advertising in sponsored search.
+* This repository is meant to provide some of the key papers related to machine learning for sponsored search.
+Status on June 1st, 2017 : Added key papers for Spnosored Search and Long Tail queries.

+To be added:
+1. CTR Predicition
+2. Ad query relavance papers
+3. Query SubGraph Papers
+4. Ad quality Judgements

 **Please feel free to add more papers.**